SlejmUr/TarkovServer/README.md

 ## Linux Support
 I planning to add a linux support (If most of the stuff done) on this project, If you want to help me with this DM me on Discord!\
 SlejmUr#4007

+## Mod/Plugin support
+You can add your or anyone plugin, but be careful cus they can use any malicius code.
+Dont obfuscate plugin because it will not work!
+Need to get the Plugin.Plugin to load.
+More on Mod/Plugin Wiki!
+(In future) You can check TestPlugin for some of the changes.

+## Contributors & Devs
+You can add you own idea or anything, make a PR and I will check it.
+Feel free to import something you like.